 What is a political film?
 Is the discourse displayed by the director through cinematic language easily readable?
 Do we, as viewers, share his or her ideology?
 How effective is film as a medium in stimulating a critique of the world?
 Two approaches are used to examine selected films: the socio-political method and the semiological method, which attempts to explain how film communicates.
 Most of the films were released in the last ten years and range from European to Middle-Eastern pictures.
 Each year part of the course will focus on a specific topic as treated by some of the most “politically committed” international filmmakers.
 Taught in English.

-Course-related fee: A fee will be billed from Syracuse (2016 fee = $50 for cinema passes).
+Course-related fee: A fee will be charged for cinema passes (Spring 2019 fee = $50).